NBA Hall of Fame

 Earl "Yogi" Strom is widely regarded as the greatest official in the history of professional basketball.
 Known for his flamboyant style, unwavering integrity, and "tweet-pause-tweet-tweet" whistle rhythm, Strom was a dominant presence on the court for over three decades.
 Strom was a bridge between the NBA’s early days and its global explosion.
 He officiated the first and last matchups between Wilt Chamberlain and Bill Russell, and he was the referee of choice for almost every critical Game 7 during the 1960s, 70s, and 80s.
 His career spanned the NBA and the ABA, where he was one of the first major "leaps" during the 1969 officiating raid.
 Flamboyant, fearless, and famously cantankerous, he was the first referee ever inducted into the Hall of Fame in 1995.

-Strom's Awards and Records
+Strom's Awards and Honors

 • International Jewish Sports Hall of Fame (2008)